 Explore common marketing terms and definitions, in an easy-to-reference guide to all the marketing keywords and advertising terms you need to know.

-From CTAs to KPIs, quickly discover the meanings of frequently used acronyms and marketing vocabulary to make your online advertising journey run smoothly from TOFU to BOFU.
+From CTAs to KPIs, quickly discover the meanings of frequently used acronyms and marketing vocabulary to make your online advertising journey run smoothly from top to bottom of funnel.

 A - D

 A/B testing, sometimes called split or bucket testing, is a technique that compares two variations of the same marketing asset to see which performs better.
 Using the example of a web landing page, 50% of visitors would get version A with a small call to action button, and the other 50% would get version B with a large call to action button.
 Comparing the results of which version gets more people to click the button is A/B testing.

 Account-Based Marketing (ABM)

 Account-based marketing (ABM) is a B2B sales and marketing strategy where both teams focus on a set of target accounts in a market.
 This allows marketers and salespeople to create a more personalized approach to closing these accounts.
 ABM can also include upselling strategies, working to get existing client accounts to upgrade their plan or make additional purchases.